Before investing in new digital solutions, your organization must adopt several core constructs to make customer experiences thrive.

 But this is no time to give up.
 Instead, it is time to begin cultivating and using your customers’ empowerment to create even better interactions.
 New purposeful and innovative digital solutions provide the tools you need to do so.

-However, before investing in new digital solutions, your organization must adopt several core constructs to better facilitate the new-age interactions that make customer experiences thrive.
+However, before investing in new digital solutions, your organization must adopt several core constructs to better facilitate the new-age interactions that makes your customer experience thrive.
 These constructs represent shifts in how businesses have long thought about customer engagement, but they are critical to your success.

 Designing the Digital Engagement Model: Three Core Constructs